 Vice President, Exhibits

 Since 1991, Lath Carlson has worked with museums across the United States, creating exceptional exhibitions that serve millions of visitors.
-He is currently managing a total renovation of The Tech Museum of Innovation and serves on the board of the National Association for Museum Exhibition.
+He is currently managing a total renovation of The Tech Museum of Innovation and is a Noyce Leadership Institute Fellow in Cohort 7.
 Previously, Lath managed one of the nation’s leading exhibit fabrication firms and taught in the Museum Exhibition Planning and Design master’s program at Philadelphia’s University of the Arts.
-He has also been an exhibit designer at the Franklin Institute Science Museum, the Please Touch Museum, and the Maxwell Museum of Anthropology.
+He has also been an exhibit designer and content developer at the Franklin Institute Science Museum, the Please Touch Museum, and the Maxwell Museum of Anthropology.

 Dan Streelman has been making and building his whole life.
 He studied Industrial Design at Virginia Tech and received his master’s degree in Museum Exhibition Planning and Design at Philadelphia’s University of the Arts.
-While in Philadelphia, Dan was an intern the Testing Zone at the Franklin Institute Science Museum and wrote his graduate thesis about prototyping spaces for museums.
+While in Philadelphia, Dan was an intern and independent contractor at the Franklin Institute Science Museum and wrote his graduate thesis about prototyping spaces for museums.
 Dan’s hobbies include tinkering with radio control cars and helicopters, biking, building with Legos, and learning about technology.
-He brings his experience and enthusiasm to The Tech as Exhibit Prototyper, making and testing exhibits for the museum.
+He brings his experience and enthusiasm to The Tech as Interactive Exhibit Developer, making and testing exhibits for the museum.

 Senior Engineer, Exhibits